-The battery powering the UAS provides approximately 30 minutes of powered flight.
-To meet the 30 minute reserve requirement in 14 CFR §91.151, UAS flights would be limited to approximately 10 minutes in length.
+The battery powering the UAS provides approximately 25 minutes of powered flight.
+To meet the 30 minute reserve requirement in 14 CFR §91.151, UAS flights would be limited to approximately -5 minutes in length.
 Given the limitations on the UAS's proposed flight area and the location of its proposed operations within a predetermined area, a longer time frame for flight in daylight or twilight VFR conditions is reasonable.

 Applicant believes that an exemption from 14 CFR §91.151(a) falls within the scope of prior exemptions.
-Operating the UAS, in a tightly controlled area where only people and property owners or official representatives who have signed waivers will be allowed, with less than 30 minutes of reserve fuel, does not engender the type of risks that Section 91.151(a) was intended to alleviate given the size and speed of the small UAS.
-Additionally, limiting UAS flights to 10 minutes would greatly reduce the utility for which the exemption will be granted.
-Applicant believes that an equivalent level of safety can be achieved by limiting flights to 30 minutes or 25% of battery power - whichever happens first.
+Operating the UAS, in a tightly controlled area where only people and property owners or official representatives who have signed waivers will be allowed.
+Applicant believes that an equivalent level of safety can be achieved by limiting flights to 15 minutes or 75% of battery power- whichever happens first.
 This restriction would be more than adequate to return the UAS to its planned landing zone from anywhere in its limited operating area.